fufuok/utils/xsync/DOC.md

 func (m *Map) LoadAndDelete(key string) (value interface{}, loaded bool)
 ```

-LoadAndDelete deletes the value for a key\, returning the previous value if any\.
-The loaded result reports whether the key was present\.
+LoadAndDelete deletes the value for a key, returning the previous value if any.
+The loaded result reports whether the key was present.

 ### func \(\*Map\) LoadAndStore